surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Calculate column with Pivot Offset

-Now you want to look at the quantity_sum difference by month for each customer then select customer_id add pivot to  month.
+Now you want to look at the quantity_sum difference by month for each customer then select customer_id,add pivot to  month.

 if we want to check the difference between the quantity sum in each month.
 ${ROOT.BI_ORDERS.sum_QUANTITY} -bi.pivot_offset( #{ROOT.BI_ORDERS.sum_QUANTITY} ,0,-1)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEyNjIxMDYzM119
+eyJoaXN0b3J5IjpbMTE3OTE4NDMxN119
 -->